mattpuchlerz/sinatra-mongoid-config/README.md

 Options & Defaults
 ------------------

-All options are set using Sinatra&lsquo;s standard `set` method.
+All options are set using Sinatra&rsquo;s standard `set` method.
 Remember that you can also change settings for each environment:

     configure do
       set :mongo_db, 'the_database'